ekrof/ekerhovd.it/site/content/post/azure-sql-encryption/index.md

 ## Always Encrypted

-So, while TDE is on and ensures encryption for DBs, backups, and logs, it doesn’t take into consideration your most sensitive data.
+So, while TDE is on and ensures encryption for DBs, backups, and logs, it does not take into consideration your most sensitive data.
 Always encrypted with secure enclaves makes it impossible to query and process the protected data in the cloud.
 It uses client-side encryption with keys that are never visible to the database engine.
-This can mean that we can prevent a high-privileged user account with existing access to the database from performing certain operations on specific tables and columns for which they are unauthorized.
+This means that we can prevent a high-privileged user account with existing access to the database from performing certain operations on specific tables and columns for which they are unauthorized.
 Azure offers two options to enable this, hardware-based SGX and virtualization-based VBS.
 This feature is available at no additional cost.

 [![Always Encrypted uses secure enclaves as illustrated in this diagram](4.png)](https://learn.microsoft.com/en-us/sql/relational-databases/security/encryption/always-encrypted-enclaves?view=sql-server-ver16)

 ### Intel Software Guard eXtensions (SGX)

 Hardware-based execution-based environment technology.
-This feature is only available for DC-series _vCore-based_ SQL Databases which are more costly.
+This feature is only available for DC-series _vCore-based_ SQL Databases, which are more costly.
 If you want to use other SKUs, see the VBS section.
 It is also available for SQL Server 2019 and later.

 If you want to use this kind of encryption, consider if it’s the right use case for your business, as well as the cost/benefit of paying for premium SKU that supports this kind of hardware encryption.

-SGX requires you to create and manage an attestation provider and an attestation policy, in which Microsoft recommends you should have role separations assumed by different people where the responsibilities are divided such as one role to handle the attestation, one to be DBA and one for applications that will access the sensitive data.[^2] This follows zero trust model.
-If you really want to reduce the attack surface for sensitive data, you shouldn’t want a single DBA to handle each role.
+SGX requires you to create and manage an attestation provider and an attestation policy, in which Microsoft recommends having role separations assumed by different people where the responsibilities are divided, such as one role to handle the attestation, one to be DBA and one for applications that will access the sensitive data.[^2] This follows zero trust model.
+If you want to reduce the attack surface for sensitive data, you shouldn’t have a single DBA to handle each role.

 [^2]: https://learn.microsoft.com/en-us/azure/azure-sql/database/always-encrypted-enclaves-plan?view=azuresql#roles-and-responsibilities-when-configuring-intel-sgx-enclaves-and-attestation